zuri-training/CC-Generator-Team127/README.md

 ## Introduction

-We have attache some of the required links
+We have attach some of the required links

 Project documentation: https://docs.google.com/document/d/1nSPZrMSkazsjBJe5UKSdXXIiXWSh-FHYP9ACT4WdLcg/edit?usp=sharing